DarkGhostHunter/Laratraits/README.md

 ## What it includes

 Before installing, take a look into the list.
-If you're only using one, just copy and paste it in your project, no problem, **as long you include the [LICENSE](LICENSE.md)**.
+If you're only using one, just copy and paste it in your project, no problem, as each trait and file includes a copy of the MIT License.

 ### General